-Reviewing online safety
+3.3.5 Reviewing online safety

 Technology, and risks and harms related to it, evolve, and change rapidly.
 Academies will carry out an annual review of their approach to online safety, supported by an annual risk assessment that considers and reflects the risks their children face.
+See Appendix C - 'Additional Advice and Support' for guidance and resources.

-3.4 Cybercrime
+3.3.6 Cybercrime

 Academies will ensure they have the appropriate level of security protection procedures in place, in order to safeguard their systems, staff and learners and will review the effectiveness of these procedures periodically to keep up with evolving cyber-crime technologies.
+Academies should also consider meeting the Cyber Security Standards for Schools and Colleges.